Theme: Implementing the new research ideas to eradicate pancreatic cancers

 • The advantages of the Speaker and abstract pages are created in Google on your profile under your name would get worldwide visibility.

-• Our comprehensive online online advertising attracts 30000+ users and 50000+ views to our Library of Abstracts, which takes researchers and speakers to our webinar.
+• Our comprehensive online advertising attracts 30000+ users and 50000+ views to our Library of Abstracts, which takes researchers and speakers to our webinar.

 • Meet with hundreds of like-minded experts who are pioneers in pancreas and share ideas.